-Fix Windows Update error 0x80070057
+Fix Windows Update error 0x80070057 – Two Conventional Ways

-- Restart the Automatic Updates service.
+- Back in the Services window, restart the Automatic Updates service.

 This will force the Windows Update process to create a new SoftwareDistribution folder and download a fresh copy of any update files it needs.
 This should fix the error.

 - Open a Command Prompt as an administrator.

-- Type ‘DISM.exe /Online /Cleanup-image /Restorehealth’ and hit Enter.
-Let the process complete, it should tell you what it is doing in the CMD window.
+- Type “DISM.exe /Online /Cleanup-image /Restorehealth” and hit Enter.
+Let the process complete.
+It should tell you what it is doing in the CMD window.

-- Navigate to Settings and Windows Update.
+- Navigate to Settings and select Windows Update.

 - Click on the missing update.
 If you’re trying to install the Anniversary Update, it will be called Windows10Upgrade28084.

 - Download the files from Microsoft.

-- When the update passes 2%, enable your connection once more.
+- When the update passes 2%, enable your connection again.
 Do the same if it freezes at 2%.

-While these steps reference the anniversary Update, they will work for any update as long as you can identify the file on the Microsoft website.
+While these steps reference the Anniversary Update, they will work for any update as long as you can identify the file on the Microsoft website.